rwozn/reinforcement-learning/chapter_2/action-value_function/README.md

-Q-function for a 1D grid world.
+Q-function demonstration with random policy for a 1D grid world.

 The goal is to move to the right-most tile.